-Businesses engaged in the production of electrical energy pay the electrical energy producers' license tax.
-The license tax must be remitted each calendar quarter to the department with a statement on or before the 30th day of the month after the end of the calendar quarter (15-51-102, MCA).
+Businesses that produce electrical energy pay the electrical energy producers' license tax.
+The businesses must remit the license tax each calendar quarter to the department with a statement on or before the 30th day of the month after the end of the calendar quarter (15-51-102, MCA).